F37I5H/FENRIR/README.md

 **Do not** use this tool against environments you don't have explicit permission to test.

+## Disclaimer

+This tool is provided **as-is**, without any warranty.
+Use at your own risk.
+The author takes no responsibility for any damage, data loss, or legal consequences resulting from the use of this tool.
+You are solely responsible for ensuring you have proper authorization before running it against any environment.

 ## License

 For authorized security testing and research purposes only.